 WHAT IS RAPPORT?

-By definition, rapport is “a relationship marked by mutual understanding and trust” (ACE Personal Trainer Manual, p.
-708).
-As such, rapport happens to be the foundation of the ACE IFT™ Model.
+By definition, rapport is a relationship marked by mutual understanding and trust.
 In fitness, rapport is the connection a fitness professional and a client or participant seek to establish during their time working together.

 Think about the relationships you have in your personal life.
 Is it safe to say that you have established a mutual understanding and a sense of trust with your closest family members and friends?
 If so, then you have established personal rapport with those individuals.